 CBD’s Effect On Metabolism

 Stress and worry impact our bodies.
-What and when we eat, our ability to fall asleep and stay asleep, and even our athletic performance.
 Performance anxiety in sports is described as a decrease in athletes performing well due to perceived stress.
 It is more psychological and mental than physical.
 Athletes in any sport like figure skating, cycling, dancing, running, or baseball can get performance anxiety, especially before a competition, meet, game, or show.

 CBD has a very calming effect on our mental health.
-It is a therapeutic benefit for stress and anxiety.
-Often our stress keeps us up at night, keeping our nervous system awake while you need sleep.
-CBD corresponds with our system in a variety of ways creating a calm, relaxed feeling great for reducing anxiety.
+It is a therapeutic benefit for stress and anxiousness Often our stress keeps us up at night, keeping our nervous system awake when you need sleep.
+CBD corresponds with our system in a variety of ways creating a calm, relaxed feeling.

 Professional Spotlight For CBD